0x60df/loophole/README.md

 `competing-read` the `kmacro-ring`.
 Therefore, the keyboard macro which defined in outside of loophole also can be bound.

+#### Editing keymap

+Old keymap can be edit afterwards by calling `loophole-edit`.
+When you want to see which keymap you are editing, try `(loophole-mode-set-lighter-format 'tag)` in your init file.
+This setting show tag string of editing keymap after `loophole-mode-lighter-editing-sign`.
+Details of mode line format is described below.

 #### Alternative binding commands